h-eugene/Obsidian/The first grading midterm.md

 ### 2) Write your own opinion why you as a student of IT-University should/shouldn’t learn/study the second order theory of real numbers?
 What do you think about a need of theory of limits in IT, Software Engineering, Computer Science, Robotics, and/or Data Science? – Proof a need by example(s) but refute a need with a comprehensive proof.
 ---
+Studying the **second-order theory of real numbers** might seem very complicated and distant from what you usually do in IT, especially in your first year.
+For most programming or IT tasks, you probably won't need to understand this theory.
+It's more about **really advanced math** or situations where you need to **prove that a program is 100% correct**, which is not something you often do in regular programming.

+However, if you're interested in areas like **robotics** or **machine learning**, where precise calculations and system control are important, these concepts can be useful.
+In those fields, understanding more abstract ideas helps to figure out how and why certain systems work mathematically.

+---

+Now, about the **theory of limits** — this is something that's definitely useful in many areas of IT:

+1. In **programming** and **algorithms**, you often need to understand how a program behaves when it processes more and more data.
+Limits help you figure out how fast the program will run as it scales up.

+2. In **machine learning**, limits help you understand how algorithms learn from data — they show when the learning process "finishes" and you get the best possible result.

+3. In **robotics**, limits are used to calculate how robots move and make sure their movements are stable.
+---
+**My conclusion:**

+- **Studying second-order theory** is only useful if you're planning to get into really complex fields like program correctness proofs or advanced mathematical modeling.
+- **Studying limits** is important for everyone because it applies to a lot of IT fields, especially in tasks involving calculations and analyzing algorithms.
+### 3) What is naïve set theory and why we need to learn it in Mathematical Analysis?
+Could you please present 2-3 its postulates and explain?
+Is any collection a set (according to the naïve set theory)?
+Prove that union and intersection of any three sets is a set again.
+Can you prove that Cartesian product of any two sets is a set too? – If you cannot, then try to prove that Cartesian product of any two finite sets is a set.
+4)